 Fuse Breaking Capacity:

-Generally the breaking capacity of a fuse is the current, which can be interrupted at the rated voltage.
+Generally, the breaking capacity of a fuse is the current, which can be interrupted at the rated voltage.
 But the required breaking capacity will depend on the position of the fuse in the supply system.
-6 kA fuses may be suitable for domestic and commercial applications but 80 kA fuses is necessary at the secondary of a distribution transformer.
+6 kA fuses may be suitable for domestic and commercial applications but 80 kA fuses are necessary at the secondary of a distribution transformer.

-Resistance of a fuse will result in dissipation of power in the protected circuit system when normal currents are flowing.
+The resistance of a fuse will result in the dissipation of power in the protected circuit system when normal currents are flowing.
 It should be considered when designing the layout of a protection system.

-Generally I2t is defined as the integral of the square of the current that goes through by a fuse over a period of operation time.
-This values use to given by manufacturers for pre-arcing I2t and total let-through I2t.
-Normally heat generated in a circuit in a short circuit or fault condition before the fuse disconnects is given by the product of I2t and the circuit resistance.
+Generally, I2t is defined as the integral of the square of the current that goes through by a fuse over a period of operation time.
+These values use to given by manufacturers for pre-arcing I2t and total let-through I2t.
+Normally heat generated in a circuit in a short circuit or fault condition before the fuse disconnects are given by the product of I2t and the circuit resistance.